develo-pera/giveaway-app/README.md

 - winner should left a comment on your post
 - winner should tag *n* accounts on your post

-All this rules can be switched on and of, so you can make your own combination.
+All this rules can be switched on and off, so you can make your own combination.

 ## Demo
 [Giveaway App](https://blissful-dubinsky-d021a8.netlify.com/)